lra/mackup/README.md

 - Sync your application settings among all your workstations
 - Restore your configuration on any fresh install in one command line

-By only keeping pure configuration files, it keeps the crap out of your freshly new installed workstation (cache, temporary and locally specific files).
+By only tracking pure configuration files, it keeps the crap out of your freshly new installed workstation (No cache, temporary and locally specific files are transfered).

 It also helps you spend more time doing real cool stuff, and less time setting you environment